CreativeCodingLab/HierarchicalCircularLayout/README.md

 The following figure shows causal relationships of biochemical reactions in the ERBB2 pathway which are structured in HCL.
 The data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-1227986
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image2-ERBB2 Pathway.png)

 The following figure shows another example of HCL (tree structure) and edge bundling (red links) of 292 biochemical reactions in the Signaling by GPCR pathway.
-The data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-372790&PATH=R-HSA-162582
+The pathway data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-372790&PATH=R-HSA-162582
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image3-Signaling to GPCR Pathway.png)